Jerkiller/Appunti-Esami-Azure-Ita/appunti-six-sigma-yellow-belt.md

   * 0-5 days to complete.
 1 / team
 * Lean = **Elimination of waste**
   * problems where the cause is known and solution is complex
-  * tools like VSM poka-joke (fool-proof processes), heijunka (load leveling), jidoka (automation with human intervention), JIT (necessary material when needed)..
+  * tools like VSM poka-joke (fool-proof processes), heijunka (load leveling), jidoka (automation with human intervention, inline control of defects), JIT (necessary material when needed)..
   * always team proj 45d-90d
   * not data-driven
 * 6s - data driven methodology focused on standardize and **reduce variation**
   * a 6s project has 3.4 defects in one million opportunities
   * cause unknown and complex solution
   * 90d-180d team proj
+* others...
+TotalQuality TQM, CEM customer experience, scrum, Rummler-brache, business proc reingeneering (BPR), jumpstart

 ### Sigma